Gymnodoris sp. #7

 varies from cream to pale pink with pale orange spots.
 The

 cephalic hood is narrow and triangular.
-The gills are simple and form an
+The gills are simple, form an

 incomplete circle and rarely have orange on the rachis.
 The rhinophores

 are sometimes tipped with small, pale-orange spots.
 The smaller and

 a moderately common species found in protected to exposed

 rocky habitats from < 1 to 6 m (< 3 to 20 ft).
 Rarely, it can be